Intercom: Basic intercom system terms

-Wiring intercoms
+Wired

 While every intercom product line is different, most analogue intercom systems have much in common.
 Voice signals of about a volt or two are carried atop a direct current power rail of 12, 30 or 48 volts which uses a pair of conductors.
 Signal light indications between stations can be accomplished through the use of additional conductors or can be carried on the main voice pair via tone frequencies sent above or below the speech frequency range.
 Multiple channels of simultaneous conversations can be carried over additional conductors within a cable or by frequency- or time-division multiplexing in the analogue domain.
 Multiple channels can easily be carried by packet-switched digital intercom signals.

 Portable intercoms are connected primarily using common shielded, twisted pair microphone cabling terminated with 3-pin XLR connectors.
 Building and vehicle intercoms are connected in a similar manner with shielded cabling often containing more than one twisted pair.

-Digital intercoms use Category 5 cable and relay information back and forth in data packets using the Internet protocol architecture.
+Digital intercoms use Category 5 cable and relay information back and forth in data packets using the Internet protocol suite.